 Blood is mostly water and our muscles, lungs and brain all contain a lot of water.
 Our bodies need water to regulate body temperature and to provide the means for nutrients to travel to our organs.
 Water transports oxygen to our cells, removes waste and protects our joints and organs.

-You need to start hydration treatment and this is what you do:
+If you need to start hydration treatment

 - Rest in a cool place out of direct sunlight with your feet propped up.

 - Drink water or other beverages designed to replenish the body’s supply of water, minerals etc.

 - Juiced fresh vegetables and fruit contain the best kind of water.

 - Keep drinking plenty of suitable fluids over the next few hours.
 Try to drink at least half a gallon.

 - Moderate activity, and continue to drink plenty of fluids for at least a day, even if your symptoms disappear.

 - Decrease or preferably give up the consumption of dehydrating products such as caffeinated drinks, particularly soft drinks, alcohol, and cigarettes.